 Editor's note: Variety does not assign star ratings to its reviews.
 Review by Justin Chang.

-Watch 'Carol' on SBS and at SBS On Demand
+Wednesday 12 August, 7:30pm on SBS World Movies (streaming at SBS On Demand after airing)

 Read more of the latest SBS Movies news and reviews